How to Fix Dim Screen on iPhone and iPad

 Free Download * 100% Clean & Safe

 Step 2.
-Click on the 50+ iPhone Problems (If you are using an iPad, you should choose the second one – 40+ iPad Problems) and then tap on the Start Now to go on.
+Click on the Device Bug and then tap on Start Now to go on.

 Step 3.
 Here are 3 modes for you to choose from.
 We do recommend Standard Repair to continue the repair journey which won’t risk any data loss.

 Step 4.
 AnyFix will lead to downloading a firmware file on the computer.
-Once it finished the download, please put the iOS device into Recovery Mode and click on the Fix Now to go on.
+Once you finish the download, please put the iOS device into Recovery Mode and click on Fix Now to go on.

 Step 5.
 The last thing you need to do is wait for a while.
 After all the repair is done, you will see the next page on your computer.